-Easter Sunday is not only a time to reflect and celebrate but is also when family and friends gather around the table to share a special meal together.
-Traditional Easter menus tend to center around either a roasted ham or a leg of lamb.
-But which wines go best?
-Here are suggestions for pairing wines with your Easter dinner entrees.
+Easter Sunday is not only a time to reflect and celebrate, it is also when family and friends gather around the table to share a special meal together.
+Traditional Easter menus tend to center around either a roasted ham or a leg of lamb, but which wines go best with those dishes?

 There are plenty of easy-to-find Rieslings that offer good value and high quality.
-Consider an Alsatian or German Riesling for their mineral-laden Old World character or a bright Washington state Riesling from either Charles Smith or Chateau Ste.
-Michelle.
-If you are opting for a spicy Gewürztraminer, you may consider successful vintners such as Columbia-Crest, Trimbach or Domaine Schlumberger.
+Consider an Alsatian or German Riesling for their mineral-laden, Old World character.
+A bright Washington state Riesling from either Charles Smith or Chateau Ste.
+Michelle are nice choices as well.

-Both Riesling and Gewurztraminer are crowd-pleasing white wine favorites that have the versatility to handle a wide variety of palates while accommodating plenty of preparation options for ham.
+Both Riesling and Gewurztraminer are crowd-pleasing white wines.
+They have the versatility to handle a wide variety of palates while accommodating plenty of preparation options for ham.

-A lightly oaked Chardonnay would also handle ham well if you are partial to this particular white wine.
+As an alternative, a lightly oaked Chardonnay would also handle ham well if you are partial to that particular white wine.

-If red wine is your first choice, then a Zinfandel is a perfect pick, as the higher alcohol content and fruit forward approach can handle the ham's sweeter side.
+If red wine is your first choice, then a Zinfandel is a perfect pick.
+The higher alcohol content and fruit-forward approach can certainly handle the ham's sweeter side.

-You are shooting for red wines with decent tannin structure, good fruit and a finish that can stand up to the lamb's taste.
-The goal is to have a wine with enough fruit and acidity to handle the robust flavors of the lamb, but not overpower it in the process.
+The ultimate goal is to find red wines with a decent tannin structure, good fruit, and a finish that can stand up to lamb.
+Your wine should have enough fruit and acidity to handle the robust flavors of the lamb, but not overpower it in the process.

 If you are interested in a more authentic Easter wine selection, consider a wine from Israel.
 The country has come onto the international wine scene with some serious vintages that are worth exploring.